cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-AMELIORATION SADE-MUSCLE-EN.md

 ---
-customer: CNES
+customer : "CNES"
-customer_long: Centre National d'Etudes Spatiales
+customer_long : "Centre National d'Etudes Spatiales"
-prime_contractor:
+prime_contractor : ""
-image: Project-CNES-DTQTIS-AMELIORATION SADE-MUSCLE-EN pict 1.png
+image : "Project-CNES-DTQTIS-AMELIORATION SADE-MUSCLE-EN pict 1.png"
-size: small
-name: DTQTIS-Amelioration SADE-MUSCLE
-title: Absolute radiometric calibration - Studies for improving SADE-MUSCLE tools
-domains: Image
-department: SPACE
-program: DTQTIS
-domains: Image
+size : "small"
-summary: "Improving surface reflectance modeling of desert calibration sites.
-Replace Spline interpolation made from multi-spectral measurements by interpolation from a hyperspectrum.
-Replace the integration of the surface reflectance with the integration of the simulated signal at the top of the atmosphere"
+name : "DTQTIS-Amelioration SADE-MUSCLE" title : "Absolute radiometric calibration - Studies for improving Sade -Muscle tools" domains : "Image" department : "SPACE" program : "DTQTIS" summary : "Improve the modeling of surface reflectance of desert calibration sites.
+Replace the spline interpolation made from multi-spectral measures with an interpolation from a hyperspectrans.
+Replace the integration of surface reflectance by integration of the simulated signal at the top of the atmosphere"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)